 4. International Museum of Surgical Science

-North America’s only museum devoted to surgery is housed in the historic Eleanor Robinson Countiss House, a stately mansion on Lake Shore Drive.
+North America’s only museum devoted to surgery, the International Museum of Surgical Science is housed in the historic Eleanor Robinson Countiss House, a stately mansion on near Lake Michigan.
 The museum maintains more than 10,000 square feet of public galleries over four floors, each illustrating the history of medicine, and displaying an exquisite permanent collection of art and artifacts.
 A couple of exhibits not to miss include a unique collection of trephined skulls from ancient Peru, an 1821 plaster cast of Napoleon’s death mask, and mural panels by Italian painter Gregorio Calvi di Bergolo.

 5. National Museum of Mexican Art